 In this second part, we first consider know-how accrued in the community that is relevant for measuring different types of materials.
 The approach for measuring a ductile superconductor such as NbTi can be different to that for measuring a brittle RE-123 HTS tape.
 For each material we also consider how we parameterise $J_c(B,T,\varepsilon)$ data.
 There are a number of different approaches in the literature.
 We have not chosen to try to outline them all here, but rather describe the most complete approach that we favour but also point to other literature.
 It is understandable that there are different approaches because there are competing issues; in Durham we tend to analyse comprehensive $J_c(B,T,\varepsilon)$ datasets that include the full range of operation for the material.
 Such data is usually very hard-earned so we tend to parameterise the data knowing that parameterisation will be interrogated using interpolation.
-Some of the data in the literature can be more limited, and perhaps to be used in computation.
-Then, quite reasonably the authors are more concerned about parameterisations that include extrapolation (Bordini et al., 2013; Ekin et al., 2016).
+Some of the data in the literature can be more limited, and quite reasonably the authors are more concerned about parameterisations that include extrapolation (Ekin, Cheggour et al., 2016).
 This field is important, dynamic and vibrant.
 We point to some of the open questions and research at the end.